-- JMWMS MSW recycling targets and assumed interim targets, showing progression towards key target years; - Estimated performance levels (MSW and household recycling and composting rates); - Estimated participation rates; - Key service level details for kerbside residual, dry recyclable and garden waste collections (e.g. major changes to services and number of households served).
-Assumptions are linked to the data calculated in separate waste flow diagrams and the levels of diversion required to achieve the JMWMS targets; - Other relevant issues, for example the commencement of new contracts, changes to residual collections; including the introduction of alternate week collections.
+- Estimated performance levels (household recycling and composting rates); - Estimated participation rates; - Key service level details for kerbside residual, dry recyclable and garden waste collections (e.g. major changes to services and number of households served).
+Assumptions are linked to the data calculated in separate waste flow diagrams and the levels of diversion required to achieve the targets; - Other relevant issues, for example the commencement of new contracts.